Drink driving offences are some of the most common traffic offences in NSW.

 The court is required to give you an explanation of the terms of your good behaviour bond and the potential consequences if you breach it.

 Once your bond is entered at the court office, you will be provided with a more detailed explanation.

 Make sure you understand what you are required to do so that you don’t end up with further legal problems as a result of breaking the terms of your good behaviour bond.

-A good behaviour bond given under a Section 10 can only last for a maximum of two years and is not a criminal conviction, while a Section 9 bond can last up to five years and comes with a criminal conviction.
+A good behaviour bond given under a non conviction order can only last for a maximum of two years and is not a criminal conviction, while a Section 9 bond can last up to five years and comes with a criminal conviction.